-A fixed address is not required, even a homeless person may be eligible.
-For an eligible resident who does not have a fixed address, the Local DSS address may be used.
+A fixed address is not required.
+For an eligible resident who does not have a fixed address ("is unhoused"), the Local DSS address may be used.
 The person would be told to pick up correspondence at that office.

 C. Assignment of Third Party Payment Rights